Wellsville, Ohio: History

 During the 1896 presidential campaign, Democratic candidate William Jennings Bryan addressed a crowd in Wellsville from the back of a train.
 Bryan was the first candidate to successfully embrace "whistle stop" campaigning, harnessing the power of a young rail network to reach masses of voters.

 The 1936 flooding of the Ohio River resulted in the construction of a flood wall.
-In 1951, his only year of varsity basketball at Wellsville, Bevo Francis scored 776 points in 25 games for an average of nearly 32 points per game.
-In the process, he led his team to a stunning 19-1 regular-season record and a berth in the state playoffs.
-He was a unanimous all-state performer.
-In 1986, the 1870 Episcopal Church of the Ascension and Manse was listed on the National Register of Historic Places.
+In 1951, future college basketball star Bevo Francis scored 776 points in 25 games for an average of nearly 32 points per game with the Wellsville High School basketball team in his only year of varsity basketball.
+The 1870 Episcopal Church of the Ascension and Manse was listed on the National Register of Historic Places in 1986.